Introduction

 Upfluence

-Upfluence is a long-standing influencer and affiliate marketing platform serving brands and agencies.
-It emphasizes creator discovery, campaign management, and eCommerce integrations, especially for Shopify and other online stores seeking to connect influencer content with direct sales performance.
+Upfluence is a long-standing creator and affiliate marketing tool serving brands and agencies.
+It emphasizes creator discovery, campaign management, and eCommerce integrations, especially for Shopify and other online stores seeking to connect creator content with direct sales performance.

 Best For

-- Teams needing integrations with major eCommerce platforms
+- Teams needing integrations with major eCommerce stacks.

 Standout Features

-- Influencer discovery with social and commerce filters
+- Creator discovery with social and commerce filters.

 | Pros | Cons |